surbhardwaj/CNN-Application-SIGN-dataset-in-Pytorch-COUNT_HOW_MANY_FINGERS-/README.md

 I had implemented a flask API for this application which takes an image as input and outputs the image prediction.

+Below image shows how an image is uploaded through the Postman(client), and the format of response returned by the server.

 ![alt text](Postman.png "Client Request through Postman")